 Data usually do not come in a tidy and tamed form.
 Data wrangling is the very broad process of appropriately curating raw information chunks and then exploring the underlying data structure so that they become analysable.

 This course is envisaged as a student’s first exposure to data science, providing a high-level overview as well as discussing key concepts at a healthy level of detail.

 By no means do we have the ambition to be comprehensive with regard to any topic we cover.
 Time for that will come later in separate lectures on calculus, matrix algebra, probability, mathematical statistics, continuous and combinatorial optimisation, information theory, stochastic processes, statistical/machine learning, algorithms and data structures, take a deep breath, databases and big data analytics, operational research, graphs and networks, differential equations and dynamical systems, time series analysis, signal processing, etc.

-Instead, we lay very solid groundwork for the above by introducing all the objects at an appropriate level of generality and building the most crucial connections between them.
+Instead, we lay solid groundwork for the aforementioned by introducing all the objects at an appropriate level of generality, and building the most crucial connections between them.
 We provide the necessary intuitions behind the more advanced methods and concepts.
-This way, further courses do not need to waste our time introducing the most elementary definitions and answering the metaphysical questions like “but why do we need that (e.g., matrix multiplication) at all”.
+This way, further courses do not need to waste our time introducing the most elementary definitions and answering the metaphysical questions like “but why do we need that (e.g., matrix multiplication) in the first place”.

 For those reasons, in this book, we explore methods for:

 performing exploratory data analysis (e.g., aggregation and visualisation),